 In that trip, I though it would be nice to expand our horizons and visit Kyushu, the third largest main island of Japan.
 We have already been to Honshu, Hokkaido and Okinawa, meaning that for us it would be the fourth Japanese island.
-In the beginning, I planned to go all the way down to Kagoshima to see the active volcano Sakurajima, but our schedule was becoming tight, and we decided to start our acquaintance with the island from such cities as Fukuoka and Kumamoto.
+In the beginning, I planned to go all the way down to Kagoshima to see the active volcano Sakurajima, but our schedule was becoming tight.
+Instead, we decided to start our acquaintance with the island from such cities as Fukuoka and Kumamoto.

 From the tourist booklets in the hotel we have learned that there was a castle located not so far from where we stayed.
 So, in the morning we decided to go there and take a look.
 The Kokura castle turned out to be a small and neat building, surrounded by a park where cherry blossoms were in their full bloom.
 As Kyushu is located relatively in the south, blooming starts a bit earlier there compared to Tokyo.